 In 1895, the Egypt Exploration Fund was established to support museums' acquisitions of Egyptian art and antiquities.
 Developments in archaeology allowed scholars to piece together even more of Egypt's mysterious past.

 Today, Egyptologists engage in studies and excavations to reveal new aspects of ancient Egyptian culture.
 Many universities include Egyptology as a degree program.
 In popular and academic culture, our fascination with ancient Egypt is in no small part due to the Rosetta Stone.

-For more information on the Rosetta Stone, Egyptian history and related topics, check out the links on the next page.
+For more information on the Rosetta Stone, Egyptian history and related topics, check out the links below.

 - Baines, John.
 "Ancient Egypt Timeline."
 BBC.CO.UK. http://www.bbc.co.uk/history/ancient/egyptians/timeline.shtml